*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 How A Lower Down Payment Affects Your Mortgage

-Here are two things that typically occur when you buy a home with little or no money down:
+Here are two things that typically occur when you buy a home with no money down:

 Mortgages With No Down Payment